Massachusetts and Rhode Island Theft Crime Defense Attorney Ready to Fight For You

 Robbery is a specific type of theft crime charged to an individual who uses or threatens to use force or violence.
 In these cases, prosecutors typically push for very aggressive and harsh sentences due to the violent nature of the crime.

 Many types of theft crimes fall under the umbrella of larceny.
 Generally, a larceny charge is brought against a defendant when he or she took another person’s property with the intent to permanently deprive that person of the property.
 Depending on the value of the property, the charges and penalties range from misdemeanors and fines to felony charges and lengthy prison terms.
-As proven Providence larceny lawyers, the Rhode Island legal team at Kilroy Law Firm is very experienced at raising all possible defenses to larceny charges, such as consent by the property owner and/or lack of intent to steal – just to name a few.
+As proven Providence larceny lawyers, the Rhode Island theft crime defense attorneys at Kilroy Law Firm is very experienced at raising all possible defenses to larceny charges, such as consent by the property owner and/or lack of intent to steal – just to name a few.

 An individual charged with shoplifting is accused of willfully taking goods from a store (or any type of business) without paying for those goods.
 Shoplifting charges are not always misdemeanors; and, depending on the value of the property, the nature of the circumstances, the defendant’s criminal record, etc., shoplifting may be charged as a felony.